diplodocuslongus/machine-learning-for-embedded/code_many/README.md

 This fork is focused on using platformIO, and modification to the code to do benchmark without an oscilloscope (option to use a scope remains).

+PlatformIO environments:
+a-star32U4
+feather52840
+teensy41
+pico

+(other are not yet tested)

 The (slightly) modifed code has been tested on a pololu a-star32U4, 16MHz and a teensy41, 600MHz

 Timing result